RocketEDA/Drive-By-Wire-controller/README.md

 # DBW-controller
-Drive by wire controller, allows DBW setups in all vehicles
+Drive by wire controller, maps throttle to throttle body 1:1 with idle control

 Code is fully commented.